 GOING AROUND IN CIRCLES

 Our motivations for looking back (over the shoulder) are all grounded in fear and hopelessness.
 There is a fear of losing “what was” and hopelessness, unbelief in “what could be,” and it gets messier.
-Depending what you are holding on to, there are all sorts of topsy-turvy emotions involved.
+Depending on what you are holding on to, there are all sorts of topsy-turvy emotions involved.
 Your memories can be contaminated by them, along with internal biases and other outside forces.
 Which means, much of what you remember may not always be so authentic, after all.
 You could be holding on to pretenses.
 And, a false anything conflicts with reality.
 You will end up living a lie.
-(Oh, there is so much more I can say right now, but let’s stay on topic.)

 REMEMBER LOT’S WIFE